Decathlone/app-filmash8/README.md

 ## About

-This is classes, types and functions for creating trading strategies and
+This is classes, types and functions for creating trading strategies and bots with C++ compilers.

+## Depends

+git cmake gcc g++ libboost-math-dev

+##